 The towns along the way are relatively safe.
 Take caution when out at night and avoid withdrawing cash from an ATM.
 If you have had a bit of a rowdy night at a bar, don't walk back to your accommodation, grab a taxi instead.

-For women traveling alone, stick to the main tourist thoroughfare.
+For women traveling alone, stick to the well-traveled locations.

 Common sense usually prevails, so keep your wits about you and your trip should be trouble free.